What's all this then?

 Food

 There is plenty of food to buy there but personally I like to pack most of my food in.
-I bring a mini Weber charcoal grill to make hamburgers and dogs, good energy food.
-Also a little backpacking stove for cans of soup and morning coffee.
 If you want to go simple, energy bars are good.
 Even if you plan to buy most of your food there, it doesn't hurt to bring a little for nighttime munchies.

 Drugs